faanross/faanross.github.io/content/posts/course01.md

 # 1.5.4.
 Sysmon

 You should now be back in the normal Windows environment looking at your desktop.
-Let's set up `Sysmon` - a simple, free, Microsoft-owned program that will DRAMATICALLY improve our logging ability.
+Let's set up ***Sysmon*** - a simple, free, Microsoft-owned program that will *dramatically* improve our logging ability.

+{{< figure src="/img/lumberjack.gif" title="" class="custom-figure" >}}

-Before we get installing `Sysmon` there's just one thing you need to know - in addition to downloading the actual `Sysmon` file we also need a config file.
+Before we install ***Sysmon*** there's just one thing you need to know - in addition to downloading ***Sysmon*** itself, we also need a config file.
 One day when you get to *that* level you can even create your own config file, which will allow you to make it behave exactly how you want it to.

 But for now, since we are decidedly not yet there, let's download and use one made by some really smart people.
 Of late  I have heard a few trusted sources, included [Eric Conrad](https://www.ericconrad.com) prefer [this version from Neo23x0](https://github.com/bakedmuffinman/Neo23x0-sysmon-config) whose authors included another blue team giant, [Florian Roth](https://twitter.com/cyb3rops?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).

-So first download the config file (which is in xml format) from the link above, then [go here to download Sysmon](https://download.sysinternals.com/files/Sysmon.zip).
-You should now have two zip files - the config you downloaded from Github, as well as the Sysmon zip file.
-Extract the Sysmon file, the contents should look as follows:
+So first download the [config file](https://github.com/bakedmuffinman/Neo23x0-sysmon-config), then [go here to download Sysmon](https://download.sysinternals.com/files/Sysmon.zip).
+You should now have two zip files - the config you downloaded from Github, as well as the ***Sysmon*** zip file.
+Extract the ***Sysmon*** archive, the contents should look as follows:

-{{< figure src="/img/image017.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image017.png" title="" class="custom-figure-3" >}}

 Now also extract the zip file containing the config.
 Inside of the folder rename `sysmonconfig-export.xml` to `sysmonconfig.xml`.
-Now simply cut (or copy) the file and paste it in the folder containing `Sysmon`.
+Now simply cut (or copy) the file and paste it in the folder containing ***Sysmon***.

 Great, everything is set up so now we can install it with a simple command.
 Open command prompt as administrator and navigate to the folder containing `Sysmon` and the config file - in my case it is `c:\Users\User\Downloads\Sysmon`.
 Run the following command: